-The California Friday Night Live Partnership (FNL) supports the successful implementation of the county programs that receive funding from the California Department of Health Care Services (DHCS).
+The California Friday Night Live Partnership (CFNLP) supports the successful implementation of the county programs that receive funding from the California Department of Health Care Services (DHCS).
 While there are a variety of programs and funding opportunities to support them, all programs share a common foundation-they are built on youth development principles and practices.
-From county to county, the organization that houses FNL programs may vary: county Mental Health, county Offices of Education, and non-profits all successfully house and support FNL programs.
-While all programs are youth driven and led, the focus or ages served may vary:
+From county to county, the organization that houses FNL programs may vary: County Mental Health, County Offices of Education, and non-profits, in addition to other types of organizations, all house and support FNL programs successfully.

-The California Youth Council is a coalition of FNL youth representing counties across California, convening to provide youth voice to the CFNLP, help move state level issues that affect young people and inform and support the implementation of the Youth Traffic Safety Summit.
+The California Youth Council is a coalition of FNL youth leaders representing counties across California, convening to provide youth voice to the CFNLP, to help move state-level issues that affect young people and inform and support the implementation of the Friday Night Live Youth Summit.

-The CFNLP and partners have developed a myriad of resources over the years to support our programs and create cohesive messaging around the areas of intereset to young people.
-You can find all of the resources on the Technical Assistance page.
+The CFNLP and partners have developed a myriad of resources over the years to support our programs and create cohesive messaging around the areas of interest to young people.
+You can find all of the available resources on the Technical Assistance page.